Axway/ats-docker-testexplorer-psql/README.md

-This project is used to create **Docker image**, containing **ATS TestExplorer** (https://github.com/Axway/ats-testexplorer/) working with embeded PostgreSQL database server.
+This project is used to create **Docker image**, containing **ATS TestExplorer** (https://github.com/Axway/ats-testexplorer/) working with embedded PostgreSQL database server.